Can I claim TPD after intermittent host-placement shifts over a longer period?

 Evidence package that usually strengthens this claim type

 For intermittent host-placement scenarios, evidence quality often decides outcomes.
-A clear, structured package can reduce misinterpretation.
+A clear, structured package can reduce misinterpretation and improve credibility.

 Common mistakes and how to avoid them